amu-oss/whattodo/docs/source/best_practices.rst

 ==============

 Consider this page as a documented form of whatever wisdom we, as a community, have gained over time.

-Please feel free to `edit this page
-<https://github.com/amu-oss/whattodo>`_ if you find something helpful.
+If you find something helpful, which you think would be a great addition here, please feel free to edit `this page <https://github.com/amu-oss/whattodo>`_ and send a PR.

 Start using DuckDuckGo
 ----------------------